 It's a bit of a long story but here goes.
 I was just 19 when my infertility nightmare started.
 That was when I had my first ectopic pregnancy.
 2nd April 1999.
 I was 20 minutes away from death and I was 13 weeks pregnant.
 I will never forget that day.
 Unfortunately after the surgery I wasn't cleaned out properly and I had masses of adhesions form and they twisted what remained of my ovary and tube and they stuck to my bladder and bowel.
 Consequently after getting over the surgery I started to black out every time I bent over as the blood supply was being cut off.
 From the date I had my first ectopic to the date I had my second ectopic pregnancy on May 1st 2002 I had six laparoscopies and another open surgery.
 With the first ectopic I had to have an open surgery then too.
 When I found out I was pregnant again I prayed and prayed that the second pregnancy would not be an ectopic.
 I did a pregnancy test on the Friday went to the hospital that night and I had bloods taken to measure the HCG levels then I was sent home the next day to await my fate.
 It was the following Tuesday before I heard and yes my HCG levels had dissipated.
 I was gutted.
-I was on the pill the whole time none of the pregnancies were planned but would have been wanted.I was married to my first husband and I was also going through domestic violence at the time.
+I was on the pill the whole time none of the pregnancies were planned but would have been wanted.I was married to my first husband and I was also going through a rather unhappy time at the time.
 Maybe it was God's way of not bringing a child into that environment.
 To this day I still search for reasons as to why it happened.
 After the second ectopic I tried to get on with life.
 You have to don't you?
-Between 2003 and 2005 I had 5 miscarriages these were at the hands of my abusive now ex-husband.
+Between 2003 and 2005 I had 5 miscarriages.
+I never told my ex-husband about these, I passed the pregnancies as you do down the toilet.
+I was only very early pregnant with each miscarriage but I knew from the reaction I had received from the previous pregnancies there was no point.
+We were not happy together any way by that point.
 He never wanted kids you see hence why I was on contraception but I still kept falling pregnant.
-I wasn't allowed to have counselling he wouldn't let me you see.
-I never got to have a funeral for my first baby from the ectopic, I had a priest come around but when my then husband found out he went ballistic.
-I have recently found out he signed away the rights to her remains so her ashes were scattered in hospital grounds.
-Moving on through the years I eventually plucked up the courage to walk away from him and the domestic violence in February of 2005.
+I apparently didn't need counselling.
+I never got to have a funeral for my first baby from the ectopic, if you have ever seen a 13 week foetus there is no denying it is a baby and not a sac!
+I had a priest come around at the hospital but I never received her remains so her ashes were scattered in hospital grounds which is the usual thing to do apparently.
+Moving on through the years I eventually plucked up the courage to walk away from him and the very unhappy marriage in February of 2005.
 I filed for divorce.
 I was 25 and had been with him for nine years.

 Well just five months later my life changed forever.
 I met my now husband and true soul mate James.
 The picture is of us on our wedding day.
 I was scared to take the leap but we got married 28th July 2007 - two years to the day; almost.